The Bankrate promise

-Book cheap economy flights to Europe for a family of four
+Book cheap economy flights to Europe for a family of five

-First off, you can use 100,000 points to book four one-way flights to Europe, but only if you use the right program.
-My favorite airline loyalty program, for this purpose, is the Air France / Flying Blue program, which just happens to be one of the best ways to use 100,000 Chase points, as well as a partner of the American Express Membership Rewards program and Capital One Miles.
+First off, you can use 100,000 points to book five one-way flights to Europe, but only if you use the right program.
+My favorite airline loyalty program for this purpose is the Air France / Flying Blue program, which just happens to be one of the best ways to use 100,000 Chase points, as well as a partner of the American Express Membership Rewards program and Capital One miles.

 You’ll need to be flexible if you want to find economy award flights at the lowest possible rate, but they’re absolutely out there.
-For example, our search yielded the following one-way economy flights from Chicago (ORD) to Paris, France, (CDG) for 22,000 Air France miles plus $96 per person in airline taxes and fees during October 2022.
+For example, our search yielded the following one-way economy flights from Chicago (ORD) to Paris (CDG) for 20,000 Air France miles plus $63 per person in airline taxes and fees.

 Pay for two business class flights in a lie-flat seat

-For example, we found one-way business class flights from Chicago (ORD) to Athens, Greece, (ATH) for 55,000 miles plus $215 in airline taxes and fees.
-This flight takes place on an Air France Boeing 787-9, which features fully flat-bed seats with a 1-2-1 configuration.
+For example, we found one-way business class flights from New York (JFK) to Amsterdam (AMS) for 50,000 miles plus $217 in airline taxes and fees.
+This flight takes place on an Air France Boeing 777-300, which features fully flat-bed seats with a 1-2-1 configuration.
 This is much better than flying economy for a reasonable number of miles, and having a lie-flat seat will make it much easier to sleep peacefully all night while you move toward your destination.

 Spend a week in a boutique hotel

-You can also spend a week in a hotel almost anywhere with 100,000 points, provided they’re part of a flexible program like Chase Ultimate Rewards or Amex Membership Rewards.
+You can also spend a week in a hotel almost anywhere with 100,000 points, provided it’s part of a flexible program like Chase Ultimate Rewards or Amex Membership Rewards.

-Spend three nights in a luxury hotel in Paris
+Spend a week or longer in a luxury hotel in Europe

-Maybe you’re hoping for a luxury hotel stay somewhere fancy and worthy of an Instagram photo shoot.
-In that case, you could consider booking three nights at the five-star Grand Hyatt Berlin in Berlin, Germany.
+Maybe you’re hoping for a luxury hotel stay somewhere that is fancy and worthy of an Instagram photo shoot.
+In that case, you could consider booking several nights at the five-star Grand Hyatt Berlin in Berlin, Germany.
 A one-night stay here with World of Hyatt points would only set you back as little as 12,000 points for a standard room, so 100,000 points are enough for eight nights.

 Spend four or five nights at an all-inclusive resort

-Nightly rates at the Now Emerald Cancun resort with double occupancy even go as low as 18,000 points.
+Nightly rates at the Dreams Sapphire Resort and Spa with double occupancy even go as low as 17,000 points.

 However, you’ll need to fork over more points for free nights with Marriott Bonvoy than you would with Hyatt.
-As an example, you can book an award night at the Royalton Bavaro in Punta Cana, Dominican Republic, for as little as 52,000 points with double occupancy.
+As an example, you can book an award night at the Planet Hollywood Cancun all-inclusive resort for as little as 53,000 points with double occupancy.